This post contains affiliate links.

 Two of the most popular destinations on the continent and both world-class destinations in their own right.
-To give you a bit of background about my experience with the countries, we spent six months in Colombia in the first half of 2017 and will have spent over four months in Peru by the time we return home in November.
+To give you a bit of background about my experience with the countries, we spent six months in Colombia in the first half of 2017 and spent four months in Peru.

 However, when people are deciding to visit South America, Colombia vs. Peru is one of the most common comparisons.
 While I definitely recommend that you visit both if time allows, that just isn’t an option for a lot of people.
 Let’s take a look at which one might be for you.

 If you’re a backpacker on a long-term trip, this one might not matter as much to you as it might for someone on a shorter trip.
 However, tourist attractions are fun for everyone, no matter what type of traveler you are.

 During our time in Colombia, I found that tourist attractions weren’t really that big of a thing.
 Some of the most popular are: